tombensve/MarkdownDoc/Docs/lics/GNU Affero General Public License-v3.md

 For more information on this, and how to apply and follow the GNU AGPL, see
 <http://www.gnu.org/licenses/>.

 		GNU&nbsp;home&nbsp;page
 		FSF&nbsp;home&nbsp;page
 		GNU&nbsp;Art
 		GNU&nbsp;Fun
 		GNU's&nbsp;Who?
 		Free&nbsp;Software&nbsp;Directory
 		Site&nbsp;map

-&ldquo;Our
-mission is to preserve, protect and promote the freedom to use, study, copy, modify, and redistribute computer software, and to defend the rights of Free Software users.&rdquo;

-The Free Software Foundation is the principal organizational sponsor of the GNU Operating System.
+The Free Software
-Support GNU and the FSF by buying manuals and gear, joining the FSF as an associate member, or making a donation, either directly to the FSF or via
+Foundation is the principal organizational sponsor of the GNU Operating System.
+Our mission is to preserve, protect and promote the freedom to use, study, copy, modify, and redistribute computer software, and to defend the rights of Free Software users.
+Support GNU and the FSF by buying manuals and gear, joining the FSF as an associate member or by making a donation, either directly to the FSF or via Flattr.
-Flattr.

 back to top